 2. The second label will include a description of the map you created.
 Again, insert a label and name it map description.
+In the Main Properties enter the text map description.
 In the Main Properties we will also include:

 '''

 printed on: [%format_date(now(),'dd.MM.yyyy')%]

 '''